 - Critical Illness Insurance

 Canadian Life Insurance

-This type of life insurance works by paying your benefiticies (the person or persons who will receive your insurance payment) a lump sum of cash at the time of your death.
-This sum is tax free.
+This type of life insurance works by paying your beneficiaries (the person or persons who will receive your insurance payment) a lump sum of cash at the time of your death.
+This sum is tax-free.

 Canadian Disability Insurance

 If you are injured while you are employed, and you lose income as a result of your injury or illness caused by the incident, you can receive a monthly payout to help replace your lost income.